Bakery Style Gluten Free Keto Chocolate Chip Muffins

 Baking at a higher temperature than the usual 350F lends to a higher rise without extra leavening ingredients.

-Start the recipe by whisking all of the dry ingredients in a large mixing bowl and then set aside.
+Whisk all of the dry ingredients well and then set aside.

 Now add the wet ingredients to the flour mixture and whisk until smooth.